 $ips = @("192.168.2.15", "192.168.2.17",”192.168.100.15”)

-Get-NetFirewallrule -DisplayName 'WEB-Inbound'|Set-NetFirewallRule -RemoteAddress $ips
+Get-NetFirewallrule -DisplayName 'HTTP-Inbound'|Set-NetFirewallRule -RemoteAddress $current_ips

-To display all IP addresses in a firewall rule:
+List of all IP addresses in a firewall rule:

-Get-NetFirewallrule -DisplayName 'Allow inbound ICMPv4'|Get-NetFirewallAddressFilter
+Get-NetFirewallrule -DisplayName 'Http_inbound'|Get-NetFirewallAddressFilter

-Disable-NetFirewallRule –DisplayName 'WEB-Inbound'
+Disable-NetFirewallRule –DisplayName 'HTTP-Inbound'

 To allow ICMP (ping), run this command: